November 20, 2020

 There are MANY working parts in this industry.
 That is why it is essential to read reviews that are written about the entire process.

 Now that you know how to spot this strategy, I am going to give you one more pointer for reviewing Google reviews.
 It’s pretty simple, click the “sort by” button and hit “newest”.
 You will now be seeing the most recent reviews for the company.
-This will help you to determine what buying from them now is going to be like, not two years ago.
+This will help you to determine what buying from them is going to be like now, not two years ago.

 This is VERY important as there has been massive issues in the RTA Cabinets world recently.
 A multitude of companies have not and will not survive it.
 Their supply chain is having major issues, and their customers are not happy.